Gerald James Whitrow: Biography

 Following his 1979 retirement, he was emeritus professor and senior research fellow of the Imperial College.
 For much of his life he was a Fellow of the Royal Astronomical Society, to which he made an extraordinary contribution by reorganizing its important library and archives when he became chairman of the library committee in the early 1960s, a position he held until 1975.
-In 1971 he was among the founders of the British Society for the History of Science.
+In 1971 he was the founding President of the British Society for the History of Mathematics.
+Whitrow was also an early member of the British Society for the History of Science, serving as its President between 1968 and 1970.

 Whitrow's interest in libraries and archives extended to the Athenaeum Club, of which he was elected a member in 1957.
 He served two terms on the club's library committee and was its chairman between 1979 and 1981.
 He was responsible for founding some of the various discussion groups that exist in the club, and in the early 1990s he served on its executive committee.

 His main contributions were in the fields of cosmology and astrophysics, but his interests included the history and philosophy of science, with a particular focus on the concept of time.
 Among his publications, The Natural Philosophy of Time received special attention.
 His work placed him at the centre of the study of time and this led, in 1966, to his becoming the first president of the newly founded International Society for the Study of Time.

 Whitrow published an important paper on the cosmic background radiation (relic of the Primordial Fireball) with B. D. Yallop in 1964: